manifoldmarkets/docs/docs/faq.md

 ### How do the free response markets work?

 Any user can enter a response and bet on it, or they can bet on on other people's responses.
 The response probabilities are weighted proportionally to how many people have bet on them.
 The market creator's ante goes into a "none of the above" pseudo-option that can't be bet on and can't be chosen as a correct answer when the market is resolved.
 (This means that free response markets tend to lose their creator almost their entire ante, whereas normal markets only lose them a small fraction that's proportional to how well they chose their starting odds.
-It also means that if there are only a finite number of options that could win, bettors can make guaranteed money by investing in them all equally.)
+It also means that if there are only a finite number of options that could win, traders can make guaranteed money by investing in them all equally.)
 See [here](https://manifoldmarkets.substack.com/p/above-the-fold-milestones-and-new) for more information.

 ### How accurate are the market probabilities?

 In general, prediction markets are very accurate.
-They do have some known issues, most which can be found on the [Wikipedia page.](https://en.wikipedia.org/wiki/Prediction_market#Accuracy).
+They do have some known issues, most of which can be found on the [Wikipedia page.](https://en.wikipedia.org/wiki/Prediction_market#Accuracy).
 There are also a few factors that are specific to Manifold Markets:

 - Manifold uses play money for their markets, so there's less of an incentive for people to invest safely.
 People often goof around with silly markets and investments that they don't expect to win M$ from.
 - Anyone can create a market on Manifold, and there's nothing preventing the creator of a market from trying to manipulate it to make a profit.